How Is Child Molestation Defined Under California State Law?

 Child molestation is one of the more serious crimes that are prosecuted in Los Angeles, California.
 In some cases, the touching of a child pursuant to PC 288 will be charged as a felony and carry a potential prison sentence of five to six years.

-If molestation takes place over an extended period of time and the child is young enough, an individual could face 15 years to life in prison.
+If molestation takes place over an extended period and the child is young enough, an individual could face 15 years to life in prison.
 The penalties for child molestation vary, but in general, someone who is convicted of child molestation can face long prison sentences.

 Do I Need a Lawyer Right Away?